Harassment and illegal eviction

 Report any incidents to the local council and/or to Rent Smart Wales.
-Licensed private landlords and letting agents have to comply with a Code of Practice and if they are not doing so Rent Smart Wales can investigate and get in touch with them on your behalf.
+Licensed private landlords and letting agents have to comply with a Code of Practice.
+If they are not doing so Rent Smart Wales can investigate and get in touch with them on your behalf.

 The council’s homelessness department may help you with emergency accommodation if you’re illegally evicted or forced to leave your home because of harassment.

-If you live in shared accommodation your landlord might also be harassing other tenants.
+If you live in shared accommodation your landlord might also be harassing other contract-holders.
 If this is the case, you could all join together and approach the landlord as a group.

 Some types of shared accommodation are known as Houses in Multiple Occupation (HMOs) and councils have extra powers to take action against landlords of HMOs.
 This might apply to you if you live in a bedsit, a house or flat shared by several households, a hostel or a bed and breakfast hotel.